2 Markov Decision Processes

 classDef thick stroke-width: 4px;

-classDef reward fill: lightcoral;
+classDef reward fill: lightblue;

-Figure 1.5: The policy starts in state \(s\) at time \(h\) and takes action \(a\).
+Figure 2.5: The policy starts in state \(s\) at time \(h\) and takes action \(a\).
 Then the expected remaining reward is computed.

-\[ V_h^\pi(s) = \mathbb{E}_{a \sim \pi_h(s)} [Q_h^\pi(s, a)] \]
+\[ V_h^\pi(s) = \mathop{\mathbb{E}}_{a \sim \pi_h(\cdot \mid s)} [Q_h^\pi(s, a)]. \tag{2.7}\]

-and the action-value is the sum of the immediate reward and the expected value of the following state:
+The value of a state-action pair is the sum of the immediate reward and the expected value of the following state:

-\[ Q_h^\pi(s, a) = r(s, a) + \mathbb{E}_{s' \sim P(s, a)} [V_{h+1}^\pi(s')] \]
+\[ Q_h^\pi(s, a) = r(s, a) + \mathop{\mathbb{E}}_{s' \sim P(s, a)} [V_{h+1}^\pi(s')]. \tag{2.8}\]

 Code